Service areas include:

 Can you do a spring clean up for pools ?

-To clean up a scummy pool I charge an hourly rate plus chemicals and equipment parts if needed.
-Call for a free estimate.
+To clean up a scummy pool please call for a free estimate.

 Can you repair equipment?